Looking for an easy weekend bush adventure? We’ve got you covered with an itinerary for this close-to-Adelaide gem.

 You won’t be fully roughing it as the campground has accessible toilets, a basic camp kitchen and gas barbecues.
 And to really give you that authentic camping experience, each campsite has a campfire pit for use outside the fire ban season.

-While you’re there you’ll be able to make use of the extensive network of bushwalking and bike riding trails while keeping an eye out for the wildlife such as kangaroos, emus and echidnas and a huge variety of woodland birds.
+From all campsites, you’ll be able to make use of the extensive network of bushwalking and bike riding trails while keeping an eye out for the wildlife such as kangaroos, emus and echidnas and a huge variety of woodland birds.

 For those with a passion for native flora, time your visit during late winter to early spring when the native orchids, sundews and guinea flowers burst into colour.

 To help you get the most out of a weekend visit, park ranger Tammy Leggett has some tips for planning your stay.